How to Build a Client Waitlist

 It’s only natural that therapists in private practice want to keep their caseloads full and help as many people as possible, however, there is only so much time in the week.

-What do you do when your schedule is already full, and potential clients are seeking your services or requesting appointments online?
+What do you do when your client list and your schedule is already full, and potential clients are seeking your services or requesting appointments online?

 This is where the client waitlist becomes essential.